Upadhyay123a/streampulse-backend/README.md

 ---

-## 🧑‍💻 Author
+## 👨‍💻 Author

+Atul Kumar Upadhyay
+Backend Engineer | Java | Real-Time Systems

-Built as a learning-driven yet professional-grade real-time analytics library.
+This project was built as a deep-dive into library-quality real-time stream analytics design.